Volkswagen Motorsport: 2016

 2016 would turn out to be another successful year for the team; as they collected their fourth consecutive manufacturers’ championship, and Sébastien Ogier claimed his fourth consecutive drivers’ championship.

 Just days after the 2016 Wales Rally GB, Volkswagen announced that they would be pulling out of the WRC at the end of the 2016 season.
 This came as a surprise to many fans and journalists, as the team and their drivers had already been conducting major development and testing work on the new 2017 Polo, based on the new generation WRC cars.
 Although no direct reason was given for the teams’ withdrawal, it was widely speculated to be a result of Volkswagen’s recent emissions scandal.

 2018

-Volkswagen Motorsport is scheduled to make a return to the World Rally Championship with an R5 version of the Volkswagen Polo GTI.
-The car will make its debut at the 2018 Rally Catalunya, with entries for both Petter Solberg and Eric Camilli.
+Volkswagen Motorsport made a return to the World Rally Championship with an R5 version of the Volkswagen Polo GTI.
+The car made its debut at the 2018 Rally Catalunya, with entries for both Petter Solberg and Eric Camilli.

 2019

-In November 2019, Volkswagen announced that, consistent with its shift in focus to emphasize the manufacturing of electric vehicles, it would end all motorsport programmes that do not involve electric vehicles.
+In November 2019, Volkswagen announced that, consistent with its shift in focus to emphasize the manufacturing of electric vehicles, it would end all internal combustion engine-based motorsport activities.